pingcap/docs-tidb-operator/en/get-started.md

 ### Forward port 4000

-You can connect to TiDB by first forwarding a port from the local host to the TiDB **service** in Kubernetes.
+You can connect to TiDB by first forwarding a port from the local host to the TiDB **service** on Kubernetes.

 First, get a list of services in the `tidb-cluster` namespace: